-However, to be sure, you’re not intended to cook them frozen, since the exterior tends to cook more quickly than the interior.
+However, to be sure, you’re not intended to cook them frozen since the exterior tends to cook more quickly than the interior.
 It requires much more heat energy than anticipated.
-The reason for this is because greater energy is required to convert the ice in the burger to liquid water.
+This is because greater energy is required to convert the ice in the burger to liquid water.

-Steps to take prior to grilling frozen burger
+Steps to take before grilling a frozen burger

 When grilling frozen burgers, there are a few steps to take.
 They must attain the proper internal temperature when cooked.
 You may either cook frozen burgers or defrost them beforehand.

 - Remove the plastic meat separators when removing them from the freezer.

 - Decide whether or not to season the patties.

 - For pre-cooked patties, you may go for the natural seasoning that comes with them.
 This ensures that the spice is already present in the meat.

 - While grilling, keep an eye out for flare-ups.
 The fat level of the meal causes flare-ups, and as such, there is nothing you can do to prevent them unless you cook with no or very little fat.

 - Use indirect heat to ensure that there are no flare-ups.

 - Carry a spray bottle filled with clean water to help you cope in case of flare-ups.